Política de Privacidad

 Advia acts as a technical intermediary between DSPs (Demand-Side Platforms) and publishers participating in the IAB Europe Transparency & Consent Framework (TCF).
 Advia does not maintain a direct relationship with the end user: the user-facing point of contact for transparency and consent management is the publisher's CMP where the ad is served.

-This policy is addressed to the end user whose activity may generate data processed by Advia during ad delivery and measurement.
+Sections 2 to 14 of this policy are addressed to the end user whose activity may generate data processed by Advia during ad delivery and measurement — that is, the user browsing a publisher's site where Advia serves an ad.

 2. Participation in IAB Europe TCF